convox/docs/docs/application/timers.md

     service: web
 ```

 You can think of a timer as issuing a `convox run` on the defined schedule.
-This timer would be equivalent to running `convox run web bin/cleanup` at 3AM every day.
+This timer would be equivalent to running `convox run web --detach bin/cleanup` at 3AM every day.

 #### Cron expression format